 - Use their knowledge and training to contribute to the improved care in their community or population of focus

 - Contribute to the healthcare community in positive ways that inspire others and one’s own growth in their nursing career

 - Work with patients from different cultural backgrounds

 - Develop critical thinking and analytical skills that apply to nursing

 Once you complete an accelerated BSN program, you can consider several careers.
 Many schools will ensure you gain clinical experience in several types of healthcare settings.
 This will help you figure out exactly what kind of nursing job or area of focus is right for you.
 When you are comparing ABSN programs, be sure to bring this up with each school’s career advisor.

-2017 Career Outlook for Nurses with a Bachelor’s Degree in Nursing
+2018 Careers and Career Outlook for Nurses with a Bachelor’s Degree in Nursing

-Expert Advice: Opinions on Second Degree Nursing & How Life Experience Can Enrich a Nursing Career
+Opinions on Second Degree Nursing & How Life Experience Can Enrich a Nursing Career

 Nurse Teeny is a community health nurse for aging and disability services in her county.
 Before going into community health, she was a Critical Care RN Resident on a Progressive Care Unit.
 She also earned her MSN in Clinical Nurse Leadership in May 2012.
 Nurse Teeny also maintains the blog, the Makings of a Nurse.

 I had my entire medical career planned in junior high school, from the college I would attend – Stanford – to the academic track I needed for admission to medical school.
 I even knew my specialty: pediatric oncology.
 The greatest gift I have ever received, though, is a life that didn’t go as planned.
 I am not a pediatric oncologist, nor did I attend Stanford.
 I am a second-career nurse.